Nada-belmiloud/Nada_belmiloud/README.md

 ## About Me
 - Third-year AI student at ENSIA
 - Passionate about AI, web, and mobile development
-- Currently learning Flutter and advanced AI integration
+- Currently learning advanced AI concepts
 - Interested in building innovative and impactful solutions

 ## Tech Stack